 Think about that, only 215 appearance for ONE word, yet the translators used TWENTY-FIVE variant words to render ‘kuwn.’
 Are you beginning to see why this is so interesting and instructive?

-I’d like to add another point here as a reminder of what I wrote in the chapters about Biblical Hebrew, the King James translation and Strong’s Concordance.
-The original Hebrew writing goes back 3.500 years, (some put it much later and I don’t want to quibble about it here, but even if it is later the following principle applies) the translation goes back to 1611 some 400 years ago and Strong’s work was first published in 1890.
+I want to add another point here as a reminder of what I wrote in the chapters about Biblical Hebrew, the King James translation, and Strong’s Concordance.
+The original Hebrew writing goes back 3.500 years, (some put it much later, and I don’t want to quibble about it here, but even if it is later the following principle applies) the translation goes back to 1611 some 400 years ago, and Strong published his work in 1890.

-I’m using 3 accepted and acknowledged outside sources—that are recognized to have tried to stay as faithful as possible to the original intent of the Bible—to write the rest of The Explanation series–a word-by-word commentary on Genesis 1 and elsewhere.
-All I’m doing is pointing out the correspondence between the Biblical Hebrew, the KJV translation and the original roots.
-I’m not translating anything and I’m not using any extraneous commentaries to give meanings to words or phrases.
+I’m using three accepted and acknowledged outside sources—that are recognized to have tried to stay as faithful as possible to the original intent of the Bible—to write the rest of The Explanation series–a word-by-word commentary on Genesis 1 and elsewhere.
+All I’m doing is pointing out the correspondence between the Biblical Hebrew, the KJV translation, and the original roots.
+I’m not translating anything, and I’m not using any extraneous commentaries to give meanings to words or phrases.

 That’s why I’ve entitled this The Explanation series WITH Sam Kneller and not BY Sam Kneller.
 I do not consider this MY Explanation.
 All of this material–like Genesis 1–includes its OWN Explanation.
 I’m just turning over the pieces, putting them together (you may consider otherwise—which is fine—but, at least read until the end and give it an honest chance) to present you with the complete puzzle picture.
 All these pieces together represent coherent completeness.
 My role stops there.

 The Bible and an Expanding Universe